A. Tournament Date

 3. The Rules Committee will establish and maintain a Rules binder to bring to each Tournament.
 This binder will contain the current Rules, minutes from Rules meetings, the Grandfather and NxGen list, and any other documents or forms needed to conduct business at a Tournament.

 4. The Rules Committee consists of five members; two from Canada, two from the United States, and one “Member-at-Large” from any country.
-Members are elected from candidates nominated by team representatives and serve for a period of four years, except the Member-at-Large will serve for two years.
-Terms will be staggered with one Committee member for Canada and the United States being replaced every odd-numbered year.
-The election for the Member-at-Large will take place every two years beginning in 2010.
-Terms end at the conclusion of the Saturday rules committee meeting of the member’s final term year.
+Members are elected from candidates nominated by team representatives and serve for a period of four tournaments each, except the Member-at-Large will serve for two tournaments.
+Terms will be staggered with one Committee seat up for election each tournament, except for the Member-at-Large seat which will be up for election every two tournaments.
+Alternating US Seat/Canadian Seat each Tournament.
+Terms end at the conclusion of the Saturday rules committee meeting of the member’s final tournament.

 5. (NEW 2014 )